sporti1703/appdev-partner-technical-forum/app-2-cloud/README.md

 - Service name: **petstore**
 - Description: optional.
 - SSH public key.
 Use the same what was provided for the Database Cloud Service.
-That can be found in the `environment.properties` and the parameter name is **ssh.public.key=**.
-Click the **Edit** button to open the SSH public key dialog and copy the **ssh.public.key** property value to the Key Value text area.
+That can be found in the `environment.properties` or in the file `public.key` located in `/u01/content/cloud-native-devops-workshop/cloud-utils/`.The parameter name is **ssh.public.key=** if you copy from the `environment.properties`.
+Click the **Edit** button to open the SSH public key dialog and copy the **ssh.public.key** property value or the `public.key` file's content to the Key Value text area.
 However you can also create a new key pair if you would like to avoid the find-copy-paste steps.
 - Enable access to Administration Consoles: enable.
 - Shape: use the default, small instance.
 - Username: Weblogic administrator username.
 For example: *weblogic*